aiplanethub/introduction-to-powerbi/visualize-data/1981-Visuals in Power BI.md

 Power BI visuals are attractive charts and graphics that you can use to revitalize your data.

-Visuals allow you to share data insights more effectively and increase comprehension, retention, and appeal.
+**Visuals** allow you to share data insights more effectively and increase comprehension, retention, and appeal.
 Visuals are a fundamental part of your report because they help your report audience connect and interact with the information to make informed decisions quickly.

 Power BI comes with many out-of-the-box Power BI visuals.
-These visuals are available in the visualization pane of both Power BI Desktop and Power BI Service, and can be used for creating and editing Power BI content.
+These visuals are available in the visualization pane of both *Power BI Desktop* and *Power BI Service*, and can be used for creating and editing Power BI content.
 The full library of available visualizations can be found in the **[Microsoft Appstore](https://appsource.microsoft.com/en-GB/marketplace/apps?product=power-bi-visuals)**, where there are over 300 visual types to choose from.

-In Power BI Desktop, each visual is represented by an icon in the Visualizations pane.
+In Power BI Desktop, each visual is represented by an icon in the **Visualizations pane**.
 The types of visuals that are available include *charts*, *maps*, *cards*, a *table*, a *matrix*, and many more.
 You will learn how to select the correct visual later in this module.

 ![Screenshot (934).png](https://dphi-live.s3.amazonaws.com/media_uploads/Screenshot_934_de9e4862acd64e10b7f27400f62f8c50.png)